 The Services Agreement also provides for performance related milestones and related incentive compensation.
 In connection with the listing of its Common Stock on a nationally recognized stock exchange in December 2021, pursuant to the Services Agreement, the Company agreed to issue awards valued at \$12.5 million with respect to shares of its Common Stock to certain designated employees of Beowulf E&D in accordance with TeraWulf's then effective Plan.
-Once the mining facilities have utilized 100MW of cryptocurrency mining load in the aggregate, and for every incremental 100 MW of cryptocurrency mining load deployed by the mining facilities in the aggregate thereafter, TeraWulf agreed to issue additional awards of shares of TeraWulf Common Stock each in the amount of \$2.5 million to certain designated employees of Beowulf E&D in accordance with TeraWulf's then effective Plan.
-As of December 31, 2022, the Company considered it probable that the first performance milestone of 100MW of mining load deployed by the mining facilities would be met, and it was met in April 2023.
-However, no awards have been issued as of the date these consolidated financial statements were available for issuance.
-As of June 30, 2023 and December 31, 2022, \$15.0 million and \$14.6 million, respectively, are included in share-based liabilities due to related party in the consolidated balance sheets.
-Performance milestone expense included in selling, general and administrative expenses - related party in the consolidated statements of operation is \$104,000 and \$417,000, respectively for the three and six months ended June 30, 2023 and \$0 for each of the three and six months ended June 30, 2022.
+Once the mining facilities have utilized 100 MW of cryptocurrency mining load in the aggregate, and for every incremental 100 MW of cryptocurrency mining load deployed thereafter, TeraWulf agreed to issue additional awards of shares of TeraWulf Common Stock each in the amount of \$2.5 million to certain designated employees of Beowulf E&D in accordance with TeraWulf's then effective Plan.
+As of December 31, 2022, the Company considered it probable that the first performance milestone of 100 MW of mining load deployed by the mining facilities would be met, and it was met in April 2023.
+In September 2023 the Company and Beowulf E&D agreed to settle the \$15.0 million share based liabilities due to related party of \$11.6 million to additional paid-in capital during each of the three and nine months ended September 30, 2023.
+As of September 30, 2023, the Company considered it probable that the second performance milestone of incremental 100 MW of mining load deployed by the mining facilities will be met.
+Accordingly, the Company recognized \$2.1 million in expense during each of the three and nine months ended September 30, 2023, which is included within selling, general and administrative expense - related party in the consolidated statements of operations and recognized corresponding share based liabilities due to related party in the consolidated balance sheet.
+As of September 30, 2023 and December 31, 2022, \$2.1 million and \$14.6 million, respectively, are included in share based liabilities due to related party in the consolidated balance sheets.